 If you already know a lot about sustainability, you might already know these YouTube channels as well.
 But if you are a beginner in this area, and are looking for YouTube channels that offer a lot of great and easy to understand info about how you can live more sustainably, these are the ones I would recommend the most.
 I find them all very accessible, as they all have lots of easy tips for beginners and are all aware that not everyone can do the same things, for instance because of disabilities or poverty – and that in the end what we need is systemic change rather than just individual change.

 Shelbizleee or Shelbi is a sustainability YouTuber who actually has a degree in environmental science, so she knows a lot about the subject.
-The main subjects she talks about are zero waste living and zero waste swaps, and something called ‘eco-minimalism’ – which is a concept she came up with.
+The main subjects she talks about are zero waste living and zero waste swaps, and a concept called eco-minimalism.
 It’s the kind of minimalism I practice, and it basically means you reduce your consumption to lower your impact on the planet.
 I always really love her videos and find myself agreeing with her a lot.
 You can find Shelbi’s channel here.

 Going Zero Waste